abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/hybrid48.png)

 ## Task 2: Deploy App using az k8s configuration

+Here, you will log into the ubuntu-k8s VM and configure it using Azure CLI.
+You will connect the cluster to Azure Arc, install the Flux GitOps operator, and deploy a sample app by linking your forked GitHub repo.
+This sets up the GitOps automation pipeline for your cluster.

 1. Using the Azure CLI extension for **k8sconfiguration**, link connected cluster to personal git repository.
 Provide this configuration a name **cluster-config**, instruct the agent to deploy the operator in the **cluster-config** namespace, and give the operator **cluster-admin** permissions.